-This refrigerator with Keurig built-in comes from the GE Café line and is available in stainless steel at $3,629 or in black slate/matte black at $3,629.
-(Learn more about GE slate and black slate here!)
+This refrigerator with Keurig built-in comes from the GE Café line and is available in stainless steel at $3,629 with customizable hardware in stainless, black, copper, or bronze.
 This 22.2 cubic foot model is Energy Star rated and has a dispenser with a roomy platform for placing coffee mugs, carafes, and more.
-It also offers Wifi Connect capabilities with Amazon Alexa integration (we wrote about GE smart appliances as well if you want more info).
+It also offers Wifi Connect capabilities with Amazon Alexa integration.

 Let's focus on that dispenser: the extra-tall design gives you room for filling travel mugs, and it has an extendable tray you can pull out for filling larger containers hands-free.
 The dispenser has a color LCD screen that will prompt you just like one of the higher-end K-Cup brewing models to select how much coffee you want dispensed.
 The refrigerator heats water and will prompt you when it's ready to start the brewing process.